 As a business evolves, its workflows, internal processes, and teams follow suit.
 Companies quickly outgrow their trusted tools, and teams find themselves distanced from one another by their specific responsibilities and goals.
 As a result, they eventually operate in silos and face different challenges, creating a major breakdown in efficiency and productivity for the company overall.
-To remedy the situation, they need to find a bridge to one another and to the common goals of the company.
+To remedy the situation, they need to find a bridge to one another.

 For example, a team may accomplish 75% of their work with a program.
 However, they struggle with the other 25% manually, spending the bulk of their time on just a few tasks.
 Once this technology need gets to a critical point, they often notify IT and request a solution.